29 January 2019

 The number of members includes all financial and non-financial members who were listed on the organisation’s register of members on 31 December 2018.
 The term ‘member’ is taken to mean any member who is eligible to be a member under the eligibility rules of the organisation.

 Notifications of change must be lodged with the ROC within 35 days of the change taking effect.
 This is 35 calendar days and includes public holidays, weekends etc. Organisations must notify the ROC of the creation or cessation of branches, and the related changes to offices and holders of office as a result of this change.
 Where a rule change causes a change to elections scheduled in the current year, the ROC will also need to be notified within 35 days.

-Additional information on Annual Return obligations is available on the fact sheets, templates and webinars page of the ROC website.
+Additional information on Annual Return obligations is available on the tools and resources section of the ROC website.
 In particular, our latest webinar provides further information and tips to assist when lodging an Annual Return including what your lodgement needs to contain, common areas of non-compliance and the types of resources available for assistance.